Itzhak Nissan: Career at Israel Aerospace Industries (IAI)

 Nissan joined Israel Aerospace Industries Ltd. in 1978 as a systems engineer.
 Nissan's notable accomplishments included conception and development of a leading weapon system for the Israeli Navy and initiation of special programs in cooperation with other countries.

 In 1995, Nissan was appointed as general manager of IAI's MBT Division, which was IAI's engineering and development house for missiles, precision weapons, naval systems, and leader of all of Israel's space programs.

 In 2002, Nissan was appointed as corporate vice president and general manager of IAI's Systems Missiles and Space Group.

 In January 2006, Nissan was appointed as president and chief executive officer of IAI.
 Nissan led major changes in the company's culture and business orientation, adjusting its workforce structure and introducing the company to the Tel-Aviv stock market with bonds issuing.

 Globes business newspaper described Nissan as “a respected manager credited with winning huge deals for IAI”.
 Nissan left IAI with an all-time high record of orders backlog, totalling nearly $10 billion.

 Chairman and CEO at Meteor Aerospace Ltd.

-In 2013, Nissan and Hezi Bezalel founded a privately owned defense and Home Land Security (HLS) company – Meteor Aerospace Ltd. Meteor Aerospace develops and manufactures a range of defense solutions, and it develops new unmanned systems for air, ground and sea.
+In 2013, Nissan and Hezi Bezalel founded a privately owned defense and Home Land Security (HLS) company – Meteor Aerospace Ltd. Meteor Aerospace develops and manufactures a range of weapons, and it develops new unmanned systems for air, ground and sea.